 - Inexplicably Identical Individuals: He and his brother Azool look exactly alike aside from Azool wearing a black vest.
 This gets Rebo into trouble when Azool starts swindling people in Jabba's territory, with people mistaking him for his brother.

-- Screw This, I'm Outta Here!: Like in Legends, he and the rest of the band fled from Jabba's sail barge when the skirmish at the Pit of Carkoon erupted, saving them from certain doom.
+- Screw This, I'm Outta Here!: Just like in Legends, he and the rest of the band fled from Jabba's sail barge when the skirmish at the Pit of Carkoon erupted, saving them from certain doom.
 However, the band split up afterward.

 Sy Snootles, a long-limbed Pa'lowick, was a popular singer and dancer whose patrons included Jabba the Hutt.
 Very few realized that she also worked as a spy for the Hutt criminal cartels, and that she betrayed her love, Ziro the Hutt, in exchange for a big payday.
 She later worked in Jabba's Palace as the lead singer of the Max Rebo Band.